 We found 11 online brokers that are appropriate for Trading Belgian Investment Platforms.

-Pandemic also caused a minor increase in the government deficit which saw an increase of -0.5% in 1 year.
-From 2019 t0 2020, the government deficit increased from -3.5% to -4.0%.
-However, it will remain around -4.1% in the next 2 years.
+The pandemic also caused a minor increase in the government deficit which saw an increase of 0.5 percent in one year.
+From 2019 to 2020, the government deficit increased from 3.5 percent to 4.0 percent.
+However, it will remain around 4.1 percent in the next two years.

 The Covid-19 crisis forced the Belgian government to announce a massive fiscal stimulus.
 The government is planning to spend at least €3.1 billion on economic revival.
-Besides that, a huge amount of money is allocated towards deferrals, liquidity, and guarantee measures.
+Besides that, a huge amount of money is allocated towards deferrals, liquidity and guarantee measures.

 Despite all the correct policy measures, economic growth still fell due to the lockdown imposed in 2020.
 With lockdown measures, a big portion of the economy and businesses were forced to close.
 On top of that, the transport and tourism sector also suffered which resulted in a stark decline in consumption and investment.